cisco-lockhart/cdo_public/bulk_ios_onboarding/README.md

 By default, this script will execute in US production environment (https://defenseorchestrator.com).

+If there are multiple SDCs, you can choose which one to connect to using the `--sdcIndex` parameter.
+The index provided should be the same as the index it appears as in the Secure Connectors page in CDO.
+The default is the first SDC found.

-To execute script in any other valid environment, the environment name must be passed in as a `--url` paramater string value.
+To execute script in any other valid environment, the environment name must be passed in as a `--url` paramter string value.
 Examples of other valid environments include:
 - https://defenseorchestrator.eu
 - https://edge.apj.cdo.cisco.com